-Even if the audience isn’t so specific, PR is a major way of building brand recognition.
-And brand recognition leads to brand awareness, which means customers are more likely to think of you when they have a need that you can fill.
+PR is a major way of building brand recognition through making your business more visible to a wider audience.
+And brand recognition leads to brand awareness, which means customers are more likely to think of you when they are considering buying products or services that you offer.

-They then visit your website and, the more users that visit your website, the more positive signals get sent to Google, and the higher you climb up search rankings.
+They then visit your website and, the more users that visit your website, the more positive signals are sent to Google, and the higher you climb up the search rankings.

-Remember, it’s thought to take around 5 to 7 impressions before people remember who you are, and PR can help you to achieve this.
+Remember, it’s thought that people need to see your brand around 5 to 7 times before they remember who you are.
+PR can help you to achieve this.

-You may have heard the phrase E-A-T mentioned in the SEO world.
-This stands for Expertise, Authoritativeness and Trustworthiness and, while it’s not one of Google’s ranking factors per se, it still plays a big part in how you show up in search.
+You may have heard the phrase E-E-A-T (pronounced double-E-A-T) mentioned in the SEO world.
+This stands for Experience, Expertise, Authoritativeness and Trustworthiness and, while it’s not one of Google’s ranking factors per se, it still plays a big part in how you show up in search.

 Having your name and – even better – a link included in a popular and established publication is a fantastic indication to Google that your website is a valuable resource.

 Google aside, authority is also important to individual consumers.
-If your company is connected with insightful information in someone’s favourite magazine, then they are more likely to trust your brand and make a purchase in the future.
+If your company publishes insightful information in someone’s favourite magazine, then that someone is more likely to trust your brand and to make a purchase in the future.